Fatty Liver Lifestyle Changes: This Is what You Need to Do

 If you are dedicated to curing your fatty liver fast, hire a personal trainer or coach to keep you accountable for your diet choices and exercise habits.

-I haven’t and still managed to do it.
+I personally managed to do it all by myself – so this option is available too.
 Read my tips on beating dieting fatigue and staying on track to reverse NAFLD.

 What Happens If You Don’t Change Your Lifestyle After Fatty Liver Diagnosis?

-As of today, the only way to reverse fatty liver disease is through a major lifestyle change whether it is committing to a workout routine, changing your diet, cutting out alcohol, or best – a combination of all these.
+As of today, the only way to reverse fatty liver disease is through a major lifestyle change.
 There is no medication that can magically cure fatty liver disease.

 If you make the executive decision not to change your lifestyle and you continue to practice the habits that led to fatty liver disease in the first place, your health may deteriorate significantly.

-Fatty liver disease can result in major heart problems, kidney disease, and diabetes.
+Fatty liver disease can also result in major heart problems, kidney disease, and diabetes.

 No matter how hard the lifestyle change may be (or seem), it is well worth fighting through to reverse fatty liver disease because the consequences of doing nothing might only cause your body to shut down.